 Detwiler actively frustrated the district court's efforts to enforce the judgment for years.
-Among many other things, Detwiler's contempt took the form of perjury: beginning in 2018, he invented a person that did not exist (Ex.
+Among other things, Detwiler's contempt took the form of perjury: beginning in 2018, he invented a person that did not exist (Ex.
 8, p.
-95-96); he testified for years in depositions and at multiple trials that this imaginary man owned and controlled the Fraudulent Transferee (Ex.
+95-96); he testified over years in depositions and at multiple trials that this imaginary man owned and controlled the Fraudulent Transferee (Ex.
 4, p.
-68-69); and, he, through this duplicity, made it seem as if the vehicle collection was sold to a bone fide purchaser for value, which he managed.
+68-69); and Detwiler, through this duplicity, made it seem as if the vehicles were sold to a bone fide purchaser for value, which he managed.
 To accord due process, the district court cautiously explored every nuance of this fabricated man and this sham company.
 Detwiler brazenly promoted this ruse for so long that the Debtor actually died in January (Ex.
 9), before the Bank could collect the judgment.
 Even worse, while lying to the Court, the Fraudulent Transferee-which Detwiler managed-auctioned off two of the cars for \$132,000 in August, 2019 (Ex.
 10, p.
 111-113), directly flouting the repeated orders.
 But for Detwiler's studied dishonesty, the Bank could have recovered its judgment.
-To stay the execution now would reward Detwiler for his perjury, emboldening a known bad actor.
+To stay the execution now would reward and embolden a known bad actor.2

-D. Detwiler Has Failed to Show That He is Likely to Prevail on the Merits
+D. Detwiler Is Unlikely to Prevail on the Merits